 The statue outside the Hallgrímskirkja church is of Leifur Heppni Eiríksson who many English speaking known as Leif Erikson.
 The statue was a gift from the United States to commemorate the 1000 year anniversary of Alþingi, the Icelandic parliament.

 The statue was designed by American sculptor Alexander Stirling Calder and has an identical twin statue in Newport, Virginia.
-Icelanders saw the gift-giving as a sign that Americans accepted Leif as an Icelander, not a Norwegian, something that meant a great deal to Icelanders especially considering the fact that Icelanders believe Leif to have found America, not Christopher Columbus.
+Icelanders saw the gift-giving as a sign that Americans accepted Leif as an Icelander, not a Norwegian.